Chaostheorie/quota-control/README.md

 You can build the full tool with `cargo build --release`

+## Testing

+You will require to have a folder in `/home/quotas/`.
+You may also need a file such as the supplied `/assets/beispiel.quota` (need to be in `/home/quotas/`).
+You may also require to bei either part of the group root or of a group matching the regular expression `[bghz]z.*`.

 ## Attributions

 - [csv](https://crates.io/crates/csv) (1.1.3) by [Andrew Gallant](jamslam@gmail.com) under Unlicense/MIT